dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 ## Kubernetes

-First and foremost, Karavi PowerFlex Metrics requires a Kubernetes cluster that aligns the supported versions listed below.
+First and foremost, Karavi PowerFlex Metrics requires a Kubernetes cluster that aligns with the supported versions listed below.

 | Version   |
 | --------- |